ChrisPenner/SitePipe/README.md

 # Issues/Troubleshooting

-Feel free to file an [issue](https://github.com/chrispenner/sitepipe/issues) if you run into any trouble!
+Feel free to file an [issue](https://github.com/chrispenner/sitepipe/issues) if you run into any trouble, or come ask in the [Chatroom](https://gitter.im/SitePipe/Lobby)